Cora Cohen

-Cora Cohen (born October 19, 1943) is an American artist whose works include paintings, drawings, photographs, and altered x rays.
+Cora Cohen (October 19, 1943 – June 22, 2023) was an American artist whose works include paintings, drawings, photographs, and altered x-rays.
 Cohen is most known for her abstract paintings and is often identified as continuing the tradition of American Abstraction.
+In a 2023 review in Artforum Barry Schwabsky suggested that "Cohen’s determination to evade stylistic consistency has made her one of the most underrated painters in New York."
 The New York Times' critic Michael Brenson wrote of her 1984 exhibition, Portraits of Women: "The works are dense, brooding and yet elated.
 The turbulence of the paint not only looks but also feels like freedom."
-Cohen interviewed many other artists also associated with continuing the tradition of American Abstraction for Bomb Magazine including; Ralph Humphrey, Dona Nelson, Craig Fisher, Carl Ostendarp and Joan Mitchell.
+Cohen interviewed many other artists also associated with continuing the tradition of American Abstraction for Bomb Magazine including; Ralph Humphrey, Dona Nelson, Craig Fisher, Carl Ostendarp, and Joan Mitchell.
 Her work has also been identified with traditions of European abstraction, and specifically German abstraction, including the work of Wols, Sigmar Polke, Gerhard Richter.
-She began exhibiting in Germany in the early nineties and continues to show at some of its most prestigious institutions.
+She began exhibiting in Germany in the early nineties and continued to show at some of its most prestigious institutions.